 - SEO Spam: Attackers inject spammy keywords and fake ads into your top-ranking pages, which can redirect users to malicious sites and negatively impact your SEO.

-- Use of HTTP Instead of HTTPS: Running a website over HTTP instead of HTTPS makes it vulnerable to interception and manipulation of data between the site and its users.
+- Running the Website Without HTTPS: Running a website over HTTP instead of HTTPS makes it vulnerable to interception and manipulation of data between the site and its users.

 - Phishing: Phishing attacks trick users into divulging sensitive information, such as login credentials, through deceptive emails or messages that appear to be from legitimate sources

-Q: How often should I update my WordPress site and plugins?
+Q: How often should I update WordPress plugins and themes?

-Q: Is a free SSL certificate enough for my restaurant website?
+Q: Is a free SSL certificate enough for a restaurant website?

-Q: Can security plugins slow down my website?
+Q: Can a WordPress security plugin slow down my site?

-Q: What should I do if my website gets hacked?
+Q: What should I do if my restaurant website gets hacked?